influxdata/influxdb3_core/iox_catalog/README.md

 ## Migrations

 If you need to create and run migrations to add, remove, or change the schema, you'll need the `sqlx-cli` tool.
-Install with `cargo install sqlx-cli` if you haven't already, then run `sqlx migrate --help` to see the commands relevant to migrations.
+Install with `cargo install sqlx-cli --locked` if you haven't already, then run `sqlx migrate --help` to see the commands relevant to migrations.

 ## Tests